RaniaBenchouiekh/simple-sass-portfolio/README.md

 ## Run and deploy the projet

 ####  Install dependencies
-You can use [**Github Pages**](https://pages.github.com/) to deploy your project, since the project is simple and does not include a backend.
+You can use [**Github Pages**](https://pages.github.com/) to deploy the project, since it is simple and does not include a backend.
 In this case, you will have to install dependencies such as **gh-pages** for deployement purposes, and **node-sass** for the run.
 Both are present in the **package.json** file, so all you have to run is the following command :

 ```bash
 npm install